EESSI/docs/docs/test-suite/writing-portable-tests.md

 - Multiple test cases may be implemented for a single software package.
 - Tests should run in a reasonable amount of time (less than 1 hour) for all the scales for which it is defined to be valid.
 - There should be at least one light test case that can be run in less then ~5 minutes.
 This test should be marked with the 'CI' tag.
 - Tests should only use a reasonable amount of memory, so that _most_ systems will be able to run them.
 For low core counts (1-4 cores), 8-16 GB is reasonable.
-For higher core counts, keeping a memory useage to less than 1 GB/core will ensure that _mosts_ systems will be able to run it.
+For higher core counts, keeping a memory usage to less than 1 GB/core will ensure that _mosts_ systems will be able to run it.
 - Tests should be portable, meaning they should not contain any system-specific information.
 If assumptions are made that might not be satisfied on every system (e.g. a test needs at least X cores to run), the test should check for it, and be skipped if the system does not satisfy the requirement.

 ## Step-by-step tutorial for writing a portable ReFrame test